polyseam/platform-engineering/docs/dagger/dagger-hackathon/README.md

 - The way commit ID is retrieved is not robust — if a breaking change is pushed to a branch with an open PR and it is commit ID A, and then another file is pushed (commit ID B),
   the code is setup to grab the **latest commit ID**, not the one with the breaking change
   This may result in failure (i.e. no diff)
+- The agent leaves a comment on the PR as the idenity of whoever generated to token.
+In other words, if you leverage your GitHub token in the above steps, then the agent will leave a comment on the PR as you.
+This ideally should be a generic account in the future.